Explore UCD

 1. Appreciate the stakeholder perspective of managing an organisation's strategy.

-2. Discussing the major concepts underpinning the alignment of projects with business-level strategy and applying these to the business case settings.
+2. Discuss the significant concepts underpinning the alignment of projects with business-level strategy and apply these to the business case settings.

-3. Applying a series of fundamental business strategy tools (including industry analysis, competitive strategy and resource and capability tools) and techniques to the formulation and analysis of value creation and capture at a strategic level.
+3. Applying a series of fundamental business strategy tools (including industry analysis, competitive strategy and resource and capability tools) and techniques to formulate and analyse value creation and capture at a strategic level.

 Indicative Module Content: